shubham-singh/shubham-singh.github.io/README.md

 ### About Me 🚀
 🎓 I’m a Fullstack developer looking for a full time role (preferably in Front-End) </br>
 👨‍💻  I am passionate about building intuitive user experiences </br>

+### Projects 🙌
+[Dation CSS](https://dation.netlify.app) - An open source custom CSS library that I built for my own use which has various easy to use elements and many utility classes.
+[Books | Learn Finance](https://books.learnfinance.fun) - E-commerce app built using ReactJS and Dation CSS to recommend books to people who are looking to start their personal finance journey.
+[Videos | Learn Finance](https://videos.learnfinance.fun) - Video library app built using ReactJS and Dation CSS.